oliver-veal/robotics-coursework/docs/source/index.rst

 ----------------------------

 To make the D-H table, the reference frames for each joint and for the end-effector must first be made and assigned origins and orientations.
 This is done according to the Denavit-Hartenberg convention.
 The steps for doing so with this particular robot are detailed below:
+:List of Things:
+    item1 - these are 'field lists' not bulleted lists item2
+    item 3

 .. image:: img/diagram_with_frames.png
    :width: 500